| name | CNTRLPLANE Jira Conventions |

 issue_type="Story",

-description="<formatted description with AC>",
+description="<formatted description with full user story and AC>",

 components="<component name>", # if required by team